Foso/Jetpack-Compose-Playground/docs/cookbook/textfield_changes.md

 # Handle changes to a TextField

 !!! info
-    This is the API of version alpha01.
+    This is the API of 1.0.0-beta09.
 Newer versions may have a different one

 In some cases, it’s useful to get the value of a textfield every time the text in a text field changes.
 For example, you might want to build a search screen with autocomplete functionality where you want to update the results as the user types.